Lord of the Flies ESL Lesson Plan [Free PDF]

 For homework, students are tasked with identifying and researching symbols in “Lord of the Flies” that represent themes such as power, civilization, and human nature.
 They should choose one symbol from the novel and write a short essay explaining its significance within the story.
 Encourage them to provide examples from the text to support their analysis.

-See also Beginner's Pickleball Lesson Plan [Free PDF]
+See also Song of Solomon ESL Lesson Plan [Free PDF]

 Additional Reading: Comparative Analysis